As the month of

 Rainfall

-In September, in Seychelles International Airport, the rain falls for 14 days.
-Throughout September, 134mm (5.28") of precipitation is accumulated.
+In Seychelles International Airport, in September, it is raining for 14 days, with typically 134mm (5.28") of accumulated precipitation.
 In Seychelles International Airport, during the entire year, the rain falls for 187 days and collects up to 2258mm (88.9") of precipitation.

 Sea temperature